jdbernard/nim-namespaced-logging/README.md

 import namespaced_logging

 # Manually creating a LogService.
 This is an independent logging root fully
-# isolated from subsequent LogServices initialized
+# isolated from subsequent LogServices initialized with initLogService
 var ls = initLogService()

 # Configure logging